Charl1410/README.md-creator/Develop/README.md

 * When the user runs the application and enters their responses then a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
 * When a title, description, installation instructions, usage information, contribution guidelines, and test instructions are entered this will be added to appropriate sections of the README
 * When a licence is chosen then the corresponding badge is added to the top and the licence section is generated that explains which license the application is covered under
-* The README displays entered GitHub name and a link to the GitHub profile within a Questions sections
+* The README displays entered GitHub name and a link to the GitHub profile within the Questions section
 * When an email is entered then this is added to the same Questions section, with instructions on how to reach me with additional questions
 * When the links in the Table of Contents section are clicked then it takes me to the corresponding section of the README